 For employment income, the employer is obligated to file the withholding IIT returns with its tax authority on a monthly basis.

 For other categories of income, the tax return has to be filed on a monthly, annual, or transaction basis, depending on the specific circumstances.

 Certain types of individuals must file annual IIT returns (see Withholding requirements below for more information).
 The annual tax return is due by 31 March of the following year.

 There is no joint tax return in China.
 Husbands and wives are assessed and taxed separately.

 Tax returns must be filed on a timely basis.
 Extensions to file may be granted under 'special circumstances' only.

 The payer of income is usually obligated to withhold the IIT payable upon payment of taxable income to the payee.
-Where the payer fails to withhold the full amount of IIT payable, it is the payee who is ultimately liable for the IIT payable and responsible for filing of the tax return and settling the IIT payable with the in charge tax authority.
+Where the payer fails to withhold the full amount of IIT payable, it is the payee who is ultimately liable for the IIT payable and responsible for filing of the tax return and settling the IIT payable with the tax authority.